 Material and Methods

 A study was carried out during the kharif season of 2019 at the Experimental Farm, Department of Agronomy, College of Agriculture, Latur, Maharashtra.
-The aim of the experiment was to determine the impact of various organic and inorganic fertilisers on the growth and yield of soybean.
 The trial had a randomised block design with nine treatments, each reproduced three times.
 The treatments were as follows: T1 - 100% Recommended Dose of Fertiliser (RDF); T2 - 100% RDF + Farmyard Manure (FYM) at 5 tonnes per hectare; T3 - 75% RDF + FYM at 5 tonnes per hectare; T4 - 100% RDF + FYM at 2.5 tonnes per hectare; T5 - 75% RDF + FYM at 2.5 tonnes per hectare; T6 - 100% RDF + Vermicompost at 2.5 tonnes per hectare; T7 - 75% RDF + Vermicompost at 2.5 tonnes per hectare; T8 - 100% RDF + FYM at 5 tonnes per hectare + Vermicompost at 1.25 tonnes per hectare; T9 - 75% RDF + FYM at 5 tonnes per hectare + Vermicompost at 1.25 tonnes per hectare.
 Alongside grain and straw yield, yield characteristics were also documented.
 The experimental data underwent correlation analysis to ascertain the Pearson coefficient, which characterises the relationship between various variables.
 The significant results of the inquiry are detailed and analysed below.

 Result and Discussions